codecypher/LearnAI/Level-1/ml/mlops.md

 - Changes in data distribution (data drifts): sudden changes in the features values.

-- Model/concept drifts: how, why and when the performance of your model dropped.
+- Model/concept drift: how, why and when the performance of your model dropped.

 - System performance: training pipelines failing, or taking long to run; very high latency...